 White-tailed deer can be seen in great numbers at Boone’s Ridge.

 A robust population of Bobcats is present at Boone’s Ridge where they thrive in the backdrop of the Cumberland Mountains.

-The 81,000 square foot visitor center will include a restaurant, theater, gift shop, and a museum exhibit hall.
+The 81,000 square foot Trailblazer's Hall will include a restaurant, theater, gift shop, and a museum exhibit hall.
 In the exhibits, visitors will see displays that tell a story of Daniel Boone and the Long Hunters, geologic history, wildlife exploitation and restoration in the Appalachians and North America.
 One section of displays will be dedicated to birds, bird watching, bird conservation, and the Cornell Lab of Ornithology.
-All of this will be presented in a manner that is interesting and fun.

 The zoo will feature North American wildlife species including raptors in a zoo design compatible with the magnificent setting.

 The children's zoo offers an up-close family-friendly animal experience.

 The playground is a family-focused experience to keep your children entertained and engaged.